 We found this one much more accurate than the result from Experiment 1.
 Complex algorithms, more features, and more data should be used to enhance this further.

-Model monitoring and retraining using Amazon SageMaker
+Machine learning model monitoring and retraining using Amazon SageMaker

 Amazon SageMaker provides the option to monitor performance of models in production and retraining as model quality degrades.
 You can integrate with AWS Lambda to automatically trigger retraining the model and deploying the retrained model to keep the model performance to an acceptable level.